3ddN/Amazfit-Music-Player/README.md

 * Put your music in the default directory **Music**
 * You can add subfolders to generate *playlists*
 * To sort the songs rename them like a playlist (i.e 01_song1, 02_song2)
-* Use the headset buttons to control music
 * After 5 minutes not listening to music the headset buttons will not work anymore.
 You have to open the app and touch a button in the app to reactivate the headset buttons.
 This is no error, it saves the battery.

 ## Todo and known issues